Written by Tenley Haraldson. Reviewed by Sean Busch.

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

-3. How to Remove Spit-up Stains
+3. How to Erase Spit-up Stains

-5. How to Remove Poop Stains
+5. How to Get Poop Stains out of Baby Clothes